How to add the Auto Position (Gait) robot skill

 4. Delay, Steps, and Speed Values

-These adjustable values will set the Delay, Steps, and Speed of the frame you will be adding to the sequence list.
-These values will be used to transition between each frame in the action list.
+These adjustable values will set the Delay, Steps, and Speed of the frame you will add to the sequence list.
+These values will transition between each frame in the action list.

 5. Add Button

-This button adds the selected frame from the frame list and associated Delay, Steps, and Speed values and appends it to the sequence list.
+This button adds the selected frame from the frame list and associated Delay, Steps, Speed, Velocity, and Acceleration values and appends it to the Action sequence list.
 The associated delay/step/speed values determine how this frame will be transitioned from the previous frame when the action is executed.
+Different servo models and manufacturers will support acceleration, speed, and velocity options.
+These options will use those parameters if the selected servos support them.
+Check with the servo model & manufacturer datasheet to see if your servos support these options.

 6. This Action Repeats Checkbox

-This checkbox will make the sequence list loop infinitely when the action is executed.
+This checkbox will make the sequence list loop infinitely when executing the action.
 The action will continually loop until another action is executed.

 7. Edit Script Button